-PDF is still the most common output format for digitally signed documents as it is one of the most accessible document formats out there and PDFs can display verification details of digital signatures – an audit trail, basically.
+PDF is still the most common format for digitally signed documents.
+Currently, it is one of the most accessible document formats available.
+PDFs can display verification details of digital signatures – basically, an audit trail.

-That means PDF documents display who signed the document, when it was signed and if the document has been altered since – all vital information to ensure the validity of your digital signature.
+The audit trail of PDF documents display who signed the document, when it was signed and if the document has been altered since – all vital information to ensure the your digital signature's validity.

-For archiving and the long-term validation of electronic documents, PDF/A is specifically required.
-This ensures all the information that is required to display the document is contained within the actual PDF, ensuring the document can be viewed in the same format long into the future (years and years) even if things like fonts or other formatting changes happen or if they are no longer available.
+For archiving and the long-term validation (LTV) of electronic documents, PDF/A is specifically required.
+This format ensures all the required information to display the document is contained within the actual PDF.
+It ensures the document can be viewed in the same format long into the future (years and years) - even if things like fonts or other formatting changes happen or if they are no longer available.

-In order to be compliant with eIDAS, it is recommended that ETSI PAdES (PDF Advanced Electronic Signatures) are used to ensure that PDF documents are legally binding and are able to be validated long in to the future (Long-Term Archive or LTA) – this can be anywhere from a few years to decades and LTV can be renewed to make documents valid for hundreds of years.
+In order to be eIDAS compliant, it is recommended that ETSI PAdES (PDF Advanced Electronic Signatures) are used to ensure that PDF documents are legally binding and are able to be validated long in to the future (Long-Term Archive or LTA).
+Validation time can be anywhere from a few years to decades and LTV can be renewed to make documents valid for hundreds of years.

 What digital signature solution does SigningHub offer?

-SigningHub offers eIDAS compliant Advanced and Qualified Signatures and works with Qualified Trust Service Providers (QTSPs) and Certificate Authorities (CAs) across the globe to issue certificates and signing keys for users.
+SigningHub offers eIDAS-compliant Advanced and Qualified Signatures and works with global Qualified Trust Service Providers (QTSPs) and Certificate Authorities (CAs) to issue certificates and signing keys for users.